ThreeMammals/Ocelot/docs/features/headerstransformation.rst

 Placeholders
 ^^^^^^^^^^^^

 Ocelot allows placeholders that can be used in header transformation.
-At the moment there is only one placeholder.

 {BaseUrl} - This will use Ocelot's base url e.g. http://localhost:5000 as its value.
+{DownstreamBaseUrl} - This will use the downstream services base url e.g. http://localhost:5000 as its value.
+This only works for DownstreamHeaderTransform at the moment.

 Handling 302 Redirects
 ^^^^^^^^^^^^^^^^^^^^^^